sakai-mirror/test-harness/xdocs/README-INTEGRATION-TESTING.txt

 is an important tool for ensuring that your tool or service is working properly within a (simulated) sakai environment.

-You can follow these steps add integration tests to your sakai project:
+You can follow these steps to add integration tests to your sakai project:

 1) Create a new maven project in your module named *integration-test (e.g. myproject-integration-test).
+Do NOT include this subproject in the "modules" list of your top-level project's "pom.xml".
+If you do, every normal build will automatically try to build and run integration tests.
+This will make you and others unhappy.

-2) Use the project.sample.xml file as a template for setting up your build.
+2) Use the pom.sample.xml file as a template for setting up your build.

-3) Configure your build properties in project.properties:

-### REQUIRED PROPERTIES FOR INTEGRATION TESTING ###
-maven.junit.fork=yes
-maven.test.skip=true

-### OPTIONAL PROPERTIES ###
-maven.junit.format=plain
-maven.junit.usefile=false
-maven.junit.jvmargs=-Xms256m -Xmx256m

-4) Create a src/test directory and add your JUnit tests.
+3) Create a src/test directory and add your JUnit tests.
+The Java source files should be rooted at "src/test/java".
+Any resources needed by your tests (a log4j.properties file, for example) should be kept at "src/test/resources".
 Your unit test cases should extend org.sakaiproject.test.SakaiTestBase.

 *** IMPORTANT NOTE #1: If you intend to write multiple test cases (java classes that extend org.sakaiproject.test.SakaiTestBase), please ensure that your